WenlingDing/takeaway/README.md

 Deployment instructions
 ==

-•	Please note that running this page locally without connecting to a database will result in errors.
+•	Please note that running this page locally without connecting to a database will result in errors.<br>
-•	To connect to your own database, you need to update the database settings in the settings.py file.
+•	To connect to your own database, you need to update the database settings in the settings.py file.<br>
-•	After you have reconfigured your own database, type the following in the command line: o	$python3 manage.py makemigrations o	$python3 manage.py migrate o	$python3 manage.py createsuperuser o	$python3 manage.py runserver
+•	After you have reconfigured your own database, type the following in the command line:<br>
+o	$python3 manage.py makemigrations<br>
+o	$python3 manage.py migrate<br>
+o	$python3 manage.py createsuperuser<br>
+o	$python3 manage.py runserver<br>
-•	Then open the app in your local host to view locally
+•	Then open the app in your local host to view locally<br>
-•	Do not forget to install the requirements.txt
+•	Do not forget to install the requirements.txt<br>

 Credits
 ==